percona/everest-doc/docs/use/database_view.md

     For more in-depth instructions on how to restore a database, refer to the [restore a database from a backup](createBackups/RestoreBackup.md) section.

  - **Suspend the database** - Suspending your database can save resources when it's not being used.
-Pausing it can also conserve CPU and memory.

     To resume your database click **Resume**.
 You database will be immediately resumed.